 Religious ceremonies, official receptions and banquets were held at the Prytaneion.
 In the middle of the ceremonial hall there was a small pit where a sacred flame was kept constantly alight, symbolizing the heart of Ephesus.

-I was thoroughly impressed with Ephesus and, as usual, wish I had more time to spend exploring.
+I was thoroughly impressed with the Ephesus ruins and, as usual, wish I had more time to spend exploring.
 I am really surprised that Ephesus has not been named a World Heritage Site, but hope that one day UNESCO will add it to the list.
 (Update: Ephesus was inscribed as a World Heritage Site in 2015).
-Besides being incredibly restored, I loved the fact that the sights weren’t roped off, allowing me to walk freely around the city just as the Ephesians did centuries ago.
+Besides being incredibly restored, I loved the fact that the ruins weren’t roped off, allowing me to walk freely around the city just as the Ephesians did centuries ago.

-Tips for visiting Ephesus:
+Tips for Visiting Ephesus

 - If your cruise ship docks in Kusadasi harbour or Izmir harbour you can easily visit Ephesus.
 It is about a 20 minute drive from Kusadsi and 1 hour 15 minutes from Izmir.